-To see which streets are scheduled to be repaved and have utility work done this summer, please see the 2021 Proposed Project Map.
-The majority of the roadways will have the top one and a half to two inches of pavement milled off, or removed, and repaved.
+To see which streets are scheduled to be repaved and have utility work done this summer, please see the 2022 Proposed PMP Project Map.
+The majority of the roadways will have the top two inches of pavement removed and repaved.

 In addition to the street resurfacing work, some spot curb and gutter will be replaced.
 All curb ramps for pathways will be upgraded to meet ADA compliance.
-Additionally, some sanitary sewer services, water services and storm sewer repairs will be made.
+Minor utility repairs in the area will be performed with this project including sanitary sewer services, water services and storm sewer.

 Various new pathway segments will be included in the project as well:

 County Road B2 between the Snelling Avenue ramps

 Lexington Avenue from Woodhill Drive to 550’ north

 A pathway will be installed on Marion Street from Larpenteur Avenue to the end of the cul-de-sac.
 This work will be a separate project.